 A call center QA checklist is a structured document that outlines specific criteria, guidelines, and standards used to evaluate agent performance.
 It also assesses the quality of client interactions.

-This checklist is a reference tool for call center managers and QA professionals that ensures consistency, objectivity, and adherence to predefined quality standards.
+This call quality checklist is a reference tool for call center managers and QA professionals that ensures consistency, objectivity, and adherence to predefined quality standards.

 How To Improve Quality Assurance In Call Centers?